 Not all voice interfaces use all five items simultaneously.
 For example, virtual keyboards on mobile devices offer only language input, voice assistants sometimes display information on the screen instead of saying it with a voice.

-In case of integration of all five features, we get interactions with two significant advantages:
+In the case of integration of all five features, we get interactions with two significant advantages:

 - A possibility to compose a goal using natural language.
 It’s not necessary anymore to study the interface and press buttons.